thearn/simple-cython-example/README.md

 code into python using [cython](http://cython.org/), and integrate the extensions into an installable module.

-A `.pyx` file is included that implements a few C functions which can accept and return standard python data types and numpy ndarrays.
+[A cython pyx file](cython_example_proj/wrapped.pyx) is included that implements a few C functions which can accept and return standard python data types and numpy ndarrays.
 These are compiled, wrapped, and integrated into the module using a standard `setup.py` script.